 with numerous wood engravings by Andy English

 For many years, Molly Holden (1927-81) has been one of our favourite poets.
-With Ted Hughes and Sir Geoffrey Hill, Molly Holden is certainly one of the foremost late 20th century British poets of nature and rural life.
-She writes of the landscapes of the countryside, of trees, gardens, birds, and flowers, and of village life and history, with the understanding of the heart:
+With Ted Hughes and Sir Geoffrey Hill, Molly Holden is one of the foremost late 20th century British poets of nature and rural life.
+She writes of country landscapes and of village life and history with the understanding of the heart::

 Molly Holden published five books of verse.
-The first two were only small pamphlets, but the last three were collections in the ‘Living Poets’ series of Chatto & Windus, and received fine reviews.
-However, excepting a handful in one or two anthologies, Molly Holden’s poems have not now been in print for many years.
-We were delighted to receive permission from her son and daughter to publish this selected edition, and they have given us a great deal of help in these early stages, including giving us copies of their mother’s first two rare privately printed chapbooks, and providing us with several poems for the book which have either never appeared in book form, or remain unpublished.
+The first two were small pamphlets, but the last three were collections in the prestigious ‘Phoenix Living Poets’ series of Chatto & Windus, and received fine reviews.
+However, excepting a handful in one or two anthologies, Molly Holden’s poems have been out of print for many years.
+We were delighted to receive permission from her son and daughter to publish this selected edition, and they have given us a great deal of help, giving us copies of their mother’s first two rare privately printed chapbooks, and providing us with eight poems for the book which have either never appeared in book form, or have remained unpublished.
 Sudden Immobility includes 201 poems, more than twice the number of Holden’s poems ever published in one volume before.

 We were further elated to discover that Molly Holden is a favourite poet of Andy English, who has illustrated four of our previous books – and therefore might be thought of as our ‘house engraver’– and he eagerly agreed to provide the engravings, which bring his own ‘modern sensibilities to traditional subjects.’